Sammaye/yii2-mongodb/README.md

 # MongoYii2

+** This is an extreme beta release, expect maybe a bug or two **

-A set of tools and addons bult on top of Yii2's own MongoDB extension to further it's capacity and abilities because I found the default MongoDB extension lacked a lot of features needed in programs I made in MongoDB.
+This is a set of tools and add-ons built on top of Yii2's own MongoDB extension to further it's capacity and abilities because I found the default MongoDB extension lacked a lot of features needed in programs I made in MongoDB.

 ## Features